 In that light, businesses may no longer compete to be in the top 10 positions of the SERP.
 Rather, they’ll want to be in the top 3 spots because that’s the number of results you can see on a mobile device.

 Take a long, hard look at your website and do an in-depth audit to look for ways to improve your site for search.
-Furthermore, look for who’s searching for you to find out what they’re after.
-Next, assess user experience by analyzing user behavior.
+Furthermore, look for whose searching for you to find out what they’re after.
+Next, assess user experience by analysing user behaviour.

-With search behavior changing, the search engines are bound to change as well, and so should your website.
+With search behaviour changing, the search engines are bound to change as well, and so should your website.
+For more Tips and Tricks, please check out, The Lab.